jlebre/So_Long_Wrong_Map_Tester/README.md

 ![logo42](https://user-images.githubusercontent.com/94384240/190526262-7b18d67f-6a6a-4571-a28a-0ea33eb34ce8.jpg)

-Tester for wrong maps in So_long.
+Tester for wrong maps in 42So_Long project.

+To see my project [click here](https://github.com/jlebre/so_long) !

 #